Code-Institute-Submissions/TheArcade/README.md

 **01 Feb:** CSS issue.
 Nav bar showed 40px padding left that prevented the menu to be exacly in the center.
 Added padding: 0; to nav ul, in the CSS file, added justify-content: space-evenly; and removed margin: auto; the menu is exactly where I wanted now.

+**04 Feb:** Fixed responsive design for both the header and the footer.
+The headers looks to be too big when the screen goes over the 576px.
+I will need to reduce the header size, but I need to create the game first, so that I can choose the correct size for the header, and have a good balance between the header and the body.
+I also fixed the burger menu, looks nicer now and more balanced with the screen size.

 ## Deployment